cr1d3v/flappy_bird_game/README.md

 To Run the Application:
 Navigate toward -> \..\Flappy-Bird-Clone-Game\FYP-Artifact-Sub\Game_executable\FYP Artifact.exe

-Alternatively, to inspect the code:
+To inspect the code:
 Navigate toward -> \..\Flappy-Bird-Clone-Game\FYP-Artifact-Sub\ArtifactFYP\ 'this is the root folder thus contains the .sln files'

+Other info:
-Within the 'ArtifactFYP' folder there's also the “Assets” folder which in essence is the brain of the entire project and contains the classes, resources such as sounds, graphics, game add-ons such as greenPipingObj and ScoringPeremiterObj within the game as well as the saved flapping actions and scenes.
+Within the 'ArtifactFYP' folder there's also the “Assets” folder that in essence is the brain of the entire project the following contains the classes, resources such as sounds, graphics, game add-ons such as greenPipingObj and ScoringPeremiterObj within the game, as well as the saved flapping actions and scenes.
 ```
 ---